JYudelson1/personal-site/README.md

 My personal website.
 In progress.

 Todos:
+- [ ] Card details
   - [ ] Ongoing/Complete/Hiatus/Abandoned statuses
+  - [ ] The ability to click through for longer descriptions
 - [ ] Page to view all projects
   - [ ] With filtering: ongoing, technical, jewish, etc.
 - [ ] Quick links to blogs/merch